kimbuttowskii/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab 2/Lab2_Secure_Isolation_and_Multitenancy.md

 This lab models two customers, `tenant-a` and `tenant-b`, on one Kubernetes cluster.
 It demonstrates that namespace separation alone is not sufficient to protect tenants.
 The lab first shows the default-open risk, then applies controls for resource, network, and secret isolation, and finally examines data remanence.

+## Lab Summary

+This lab demonstrates secure isolation in a multi-tenant cloud environment.
+Two tenants are represented using separate Kubernetes namespaces, `tenant-a` and `tenant-b`, running on the same shared cluster.
+The lab first shows that Kubernetes networking is open by default, then applies security controls such as ResourceQuota, NetworkPolicy and RBAC to enforce isolation.

+The lab also demonstrates data remanence in container storage by writing sensitive data into a Docker volume, deleting it normally, and comparing that with an overwrite-before-delete method.

 ## Environment and policy-capable cluster

 A kind cluster called `ccse-lab2` was created with the default CNI disabled and pod CIDR `10.244.0.0/16`.
 Calico v3.27.0 was installed afterwards.
 This matters because a Kubernetes `NetworkPolicy` only has an effect when the selected CNI implements policy enforcement.